Amy Duggar’s Abuse Claim Not True? Reality Star’s Grandmother Denies Allegation

 Amy Duggar’s abuse allegations against her father, Terry Jordan, shocked fans as she described how she was mistreated when she was a child in the latest episode of Marriage Boot Camp: Reality Stars.
-She spoke of a heart wrenching tale of the abuse – but it is apparently fictitious, according to her paternal grandmother.
+She spoke of a heart-wrenching tale of the abuse – but it is apparently fictitious, according to her paternal grandmother.

-As The Inquisitr previously reported, the maltreatment was first revealed in excruciating detail via a sneak peek of Marriage Boot Camp: Reality Stars February 17 episode.
+As the Inquisitr previously reported, the maltreatment was first revealed in excruciating detail via a sneak peek of Marriage Boot Camp: Reality Stars February 17 episode.
 In the video, Amy Duggar detailed how her father used to abuse her that involved Terry trying to run her over with a car.

 “My dad was like, ‘Amy, did you brush your teeth?’
 And I was like, ‘Yeah daddy.’
 And he was like, ‘No you didn’t.’
 And he picked me up by my throat, all the way up to the ceiling.
 He was like, ‘You will brush your teeth.’
 And I was scared s**tless.”